MISSION STATEMENT

 Each student's dress and personal appearance should be such as not to disrupt or distract the educational environment of the school.
 Each student’s clothing must fit appropriately as determined by the school administration.

+Men and boys should not have pants or shorts too baggy or skin-tight.
+Undergarments should not be visible.
 Clothing or accessories depicting drugs, alcohol, skulls, the use of offensive/obscene pictures, language, or gang attire of any kind are not permissible.

 If there is doubt as to the appropriateness of some attire, it should not be worn.
 All dress code decisions concerning appropriateness may be determined at the discretion of the administration.